grafana/mimir/docs/api/_index.md

 GET <legacy-http-prefix>/chunks
 ```

 Fetch a compressed tar of all the chunks containing samples for the given time range and label matchers.
-This endpoint is supported only by the **chunks storage**, requires `-querier.ingester-streaming=true` and should **not be exposed to users** but just used for debugging purposes.
+This endpoint is supported only by the **chunks storage** and should **not be exposed to users** but just used for debugging purposes.

 | URL query parameter | Description                                                               |
 | ------------------- | ------------------------------------------------------------------------- |